dmorse/pscf/doc/user-man/compile-cmake.rst

 to speed up compilation.
 It is not required.
 The first "make" command compiles the code and places all the files generated by compilation in the pscf/cmake directory.
-The "make install" command installs files in the specified installation directory.
+The "make install" command installs files in the chosen installation directory.

 After the "make install" finishes execution, check that your chosen install directory contains subdirectories named bin/, lib/ and share/,